 “As fish trails are much more stable and last for a longer time [than the trail left by the sub] we calculated that it should be possible for a seal to locate a herring by hydrodynamic trail-following that is about 180 meters (600 feet) away,” says Guido Dehnhardt, a zoologist from the University of Bochum, Germany.
 “This assumption is extrapolated from what we know about trails of small gold fish and has to be tested experimentally now.”

 Blindfolded harbor seals are able to use their uniquely shaped whiskers to track vortex wakes left by moving animals and objects that passed by up to 30 seconds earlier.
 Moreover, they can also determine the shape of the body which left the ripples – all using their whiskers!
 This is no ordinary one, though.
-A cat whisker would only flap around violently, but as a computer model showed, the ellipse-shaped cross section of the seal’s whisker stays still even when the animals travels at top speed.
-When a second object was added to the virtual water tank, only then did the whiskers wiggle slightly and vibrated in sync with swirls of water shed by the fake prey.
+A cat whisker would only flap around violently, but as a computer model showed, the ellipse-shaped cross-section of the seal’s whisker stays still even when the animals travel at top speed.
+When a second object was added to the virtual water tank, only then did the whiskers wiggle slightly and vibrated in sync with swirls of the watershed by the fake prey.

 The researchers write in their paper: